Developer docshttps://staging.api.genome.computerhttps://api.genome.computer

 1. POST /v1/orders with retention=hosted_runtime

-2. Wait for the genome.created webhook
+2. Wait for order.completed, then genome.created

 3. GET /v1/genomes/{genome_id}/interpretations/latest